 Another treatment is what’s called a continuous positive airway pressure system, or CPAP.
 This treatment includes a small mask you wear over your nose.
 As you sleep, CPAP sends a stream of pressurized air through the mask to keep your airway open.
 CPAP treatments may last several weeks or months, depending on the severity of your condition.

-In some cases, laser treatment for snoring may help.
-Laser treatment works by heating and tightening tissues in your throat.
-This opens up your airway and stops snoring.
+In some cases, a combination of the above treatments is needed.
+These treatment for snoring may help to opens up your airway and stops snoring.

 Dr. Jin may also suggest a nasal spray if the passages in your nose are blocked by swelling or too much mucus.